What Is AI Existential Anxiety?

 💀 It Mingles with Mortality

 For some people, AI existential anxiety intertwines with deeper fears about death and meaninglessness.
 If AI can do everything humans can do — and better — what's the point of a human life?
 This is philosophy-grade territory, and your brain isn't designed to process it at 2 AM while scrolling Twitter.
-When these thoughts spiral, they can trigger symptoms similar to derealization — a feeling that nothing, including your own existence, is quite real.
+When these thoughts spiral, they can trigger symptoms similar to AI psychosis and derealization — a feeling that nothing, including your own existence, is quite real.

 The Spectrum: From Healthy Concern to Debilitating Anxiety